karmaniket/CarSalesPipeline/readme.md

 ## Customization

 - To analyze different countries, brands, or years, change the lists in `main.py`.
-- To generate a different plot, comment/uncomment the relevant function calls in `main.py`.
+- To generate different plots, comment or uncomment the relevant function calls in `main.py`.
 - All plots are saved in the `output/` directory for easy access.

 ---